cosmic-explorer/ce-it-infrastructure/dcc/README.md

 server.

-First, customize the script `bootstrap-dcc.sh` by setting the environment variables at the top of the script to the appropriate vales for your
+First, customize the script `bootstrap-dcc.sh` by setting the environment variables at the top of the script to the appropriate values for your
 installation:
 ```sh
 export STORAGE_PATH=/srv/docker/dcc